-Equine Business Management (EBM) prepares students for positions in all aspects of Equine Business.
+A bachelor's degree in equine management offeres specializations in business management, instruction and training, and media and communication.
 Primary or supporting careers include stable management, horse show management, manufacturing, distribution and sale of supplies, feed, and healthcare products, retail management, veterinary practice management, equine nutrition.

-Equine Business Management students take courses through the Business Department as well as classes tailor made for equine students.
-Through a diverse offering of restricted electives, student can shape their course load to their individual interests.
+Equine management students take courses through the business department as well as classes tailor made for equine students.
+Through a diverse offering of restricted electives, students can shape their course load to their individual interests.
 Such electives include: Introductions to Equine Instruction, Equine Exercise Physiology, Equine Behavior, Equine Contemporary Topics, Judging and Course Design, Student Research, and Advanced Horse Care and Management.

 Students graduating with this degree may seek employment in the following areas: breeding management; veterinary practice management; the manufacturing, distribution, and sale of supplies, feed, and healthcare products; retail management; stable management; equine nutrition; cooperative extension, and others.